-The line to get in the house was quite long, so while other members of our tour stood and waited, Mr. Misadventures and I were content to sit at one of the benches and enjoy the lush, green gardens.
+The line to get into the house was quite long, so while other members of our tour stood and waited, Mr. Misadventures and I were content to sit at one of the benches and enjoy the lush, green gardens.

 We met a local one who decided to do a Sunday visit to the gardens as well and it was so lovely chatting with her and learning some of the local histories about the house and neighborhood.
 Everything happens for a reason.
 Sitting on the bench allowed me to meet someone who shared stories about the property.

 The group decided to walk around the town a little before heading back to the train station.
 As we walked around, we spotted this beautiful field of Red poppies (coquelicots).